ExpressVPN Review: Fastest and Most Worthy VPN 2023

 But if you’d rather troubleshoot and resolve any issues yourself, you can’t go too far wrong.
 Alongside its detailed installation guides, ExpressVPN’s website has a comprehensive list of troubleshooting articles, sorted by topic.

-While ExpressVPN is on the expensive side and only allows up to 3 simultaneous connections, it’s hard to argue with the quality, speed, and iron-clad, no track, no-log privacy guarantee it offers.
+While ExpressVPN is on the expensive side — for longer prepaid contracts — and only allows up to five simultaneous connections, it’s hard to argue with the quality, speed, and iron-clad, no track, no-log privacy guarantee it offers.

 Native apps for a variety of devices make it super easy to use, even for complete non-techies.
-If you want robust security and privacy with negligible speed loss and don’t need to run the VPN on a large number of devices at the same time, it doesn’t get much better than this.
+If you want robust security and privacy with negligible speed loss and don’t need to run the VPN on a large number of devices at the same time, it doesn’t get much better than ExpressVPN.